Cheesecake is a huge favorite among my husband’s family, and I have spent the last decade (and then some) perfecting my method.

-The minimum is six hours, but 12 or more is even better.
-That means you can also make the cake three or four days in advance.
+The minimum is 6 hours, but 12 or more is even better.
+That means you can also make the cake 3 or 4 days in advance.
 It can be covered tightly with plastic wrap (a layer of foil on top of that is great insurance if your refrigerator has a lot of pungent contents that may lend unwanted flavors to the cake).

 Leftover cheesecake can be stored similarly, loosely wrapped with plastic, or in reusable containers.

-- 1 packed tablespoon lemon zest (from 1-2 fresh lemons)
+1 packed tablespoon lemon zest (from 1 to 2 fresh lemons)

 - 10-inch springform pan

-2 Make the crust: To make the crust, place the cookies into the bowl of a food processor and process until you get fine, even crumbs.
-Mix the cookie crumbs with the melted butter, sugar, and kosher salt until you get the consistency of wet sand, and the mixture clumps together when squeezed in the palm of your hand.
+To make the crust, place the cookies into the bowl of a food processor and process until you get fine, even crumbs.
+Mix the cookie crumbs with the melted butter, sugar, and salt until you get the consistency of wet sand, and the mixture clumps together when squeezed in the palm of your hand.